athiththan11/Hydrogen-CLI/README.md

     ```shell
     # from root directory of wso2 apim | inside wso2am-2.6.0
     hydrogen datasource:apim --setup -v 2.6 --datasource postgre --container --generate
     ```

+### Distribute Examples

+- Need to configure `WSO2 API Manager v2.6` and `WSO2 Identity Server as Key Manager v5.7` with `Postgre` Datasource
+  - Download and extract both `WSO2 API Manager v2.6` & `WSO2 Identity Server as Key Manager v5.7` packs (Note: Place both the extracted packs inside a new folder)

+    ```shell
+    - New Folder
+      - wso2am-2.6.0
+      - wso2is-km-5.7.0
+    ```

+  - Fire up a terminal and navigate to the root directory of the placed folder
+  - Execute the following

+    ```shell
+    # from root directory of the extracted packs
+    hydrogen distribute:apim --is-km --datasource postgre
+    ```

 ## License